BayanKhalil/401-data-structures-and-algorithms/Data-Structures/LinkedList/data structure descreption folder/linked-list-insertions.md

 ## Approach & Efficiency

-with the insert elements in the before and after methods, will start from the head and search on the specific value, if it found it will add the new value before or after it.

-the append method: start from head and move forward then add the new value here.
+the insert values in the before and after methods, will start from the head and search on the specific value, if it found it will add the new value before or after it.and the append method start from head and move forward then add the new value here.

 ## API